What is all this talk about Religion

 Does your religion profess a belief in God or profess your desire to be gods?

 To honestly answer a question like that we need to know what the individual is thinking it means to be "God".
 After all Paul said there are gods many.
 It has been the custom of people for centuries to think or say they worship God when they in fact were worshiping men who were no gods.
-If men can be as gods and even Jesus said that it is written that we are gods it would seem important to find out what that word “god” really means.
+If men can be as gods and even Jesus said that it is written that we are gods it would seem important to find out what that word “god” really means or meant.

 With the coming of Jesus we were supposed to know the God of Heaven by knowing Jesus.
 That knowledge of the Son gave us a knowledge of the Father.
 And it was said that knowing Him would set us free.
 Yet, almost immediately there was concern that we would go back into bondage to the “beggarly elements” again.